-In the coaching world, there a dozens of additional approaches to “just asking questions.”
-In all cases, the questions are open-ended, and do not provide the “solution” embedded within them.
-They all invite discovery, clarity and the opportunity for empowerment.
+In the coaching world, there are dozens of additional approaches to “just asking questions.”
+In all cases, the questions are open-ended and do not provide the “solution” embedded within them.
+They all invite discovery, clarity, and the opportunity for empowerment.

 - What else?

 - What is at risk?

 - What would a simpler way look like?